-Interviews are a vital part of Professional Simulation Engineer Certification.
-The purpose of the interview is to give the NAFEMS Assessors a chance to assess the applicant’s suitability for the certification, at the level applied for and the competencies claimed.
+Interviews are a vital part of any Standard or Advanced level Professional Simulation Engineer Certification.
+The purpose of the interview is to assess the applicant’s suitability for the certification in the Technical Areas claimed by the candidate.

-Once applications are processed by NAFEMS, applicants will be invited to attend an interview.
-The PSE Certification Administrator will contact the applicant to arrange a convenient time.
-The interview may also be conducted by Skype.
+When applications are processed by NAFEMS, applicants will be invited to attend an interview.
+The PSE Administrator will contact the applicant to arrange a convenient time.
+When an organisation is putting a large number of applicants through PSE Certification onsite certification sessions may be arranged

 What is it?

-Two trained and experienced assessors, PSE Certified at Advanced Level, will conduct the interview.
-The PSE Certification Administrator may also be present.
+Two trained and experienced assessors will conduct the interview.
+The PSE Administrator may also be present.
 Assessors are experts in numerical analysis over a broad range of topic areas and disciplines.
 They will be professionals with many years of experience in FEA, CFD and related disciplines.
-They may not necessarily be matched to the applicant’s industry sector or area of expertise, but will give a very brief introduction of themselves for the applicant’s benefit before the interview.
+The assessors will give a very brief introduction of themselves for the applicant’s benefit before the interview.

 How long does it take?